Bon Dimanche: supporting the agroecological transition of the dairy industry

 In February 2023, Bon Dimanche set up its first micro-dairy in Saint-Nom-La-Bretèche.

-Impact at the heart of the model
+Impact is at the heart of its model

 The impact consists of :